Last updated: June 20, 2026

 Bottom line

 South Dakota does not have a state personal income tax.
-That means South Dakota does not have its own state EITC, state child tax credit, or state child care tax credit for most families.
-The main help for single mothers comes from federal tax credits, free filing help, and a few state property or sales tax relief programs for older adults and people with disabilities.
+That means most families do not file a South Dakota income tax return, and South Dakota does not have its own state EITC, state child tax credit, or state child care tax credit.

-If you worked in 2025, even part time or through self-employment, check the IRS EITC tables and use the EITC Assistant.
-Many parents who do not owe tax still need to file a federal return to get refundable credits.
+If you worked in 2025, even part time, through gig work, or through self-employment, you should still check federal tax credits.
+Start with the IRS EITC tables and the EITC Assistant.
+Many parents who do not owe federal income tax still need to file a federal return to get refundable credits.

 Where to start

-Check the EITC first.
-It is often the largest refundable tax credit for working parents with lower or moderate income.
-You must file a federal return to claim it, even if you are not required to file.
+Check the federal EITC first.
+It is often the largest refundable tax credit for workers with lower or moderate income.
+You must file a federal return to claim it.

-Check the Child and Dependent Care Credit if you paid a provider so you could work or look for work.
-This is different from South Dakota child care subsidy help.
+Check the Child and Dependent Care Credit if you paid a provider so you could work, look for work, or attend school.

 If you feel stuck

 Use free filing help before paying a preparer.
-You can start with IRS Free File or find an in-person volunteer site.
+IRS Free File and VITA/TCE sites may help with basic returns.

 | Credit or help | What it may help with | South Dakota note | Where to start |